ShawxingKwok/ITWorks/content/_index.md

 at.
 I have no offensive intention, just meaning everyone has his strengths and weaknesses, and every job has its threshold.

-At last, **I have two other halfway done wonderful works** and am waiting for some company to help make IDE plugins.
+At last, **I have two other halfway wonderful works** and am waiting for some top company to help make IDE plugins.
-I have sent resumes to common top internet companies, but those limited resume sizes are too small and they didn't give me opportunities to display.
+I have sent resumes to common top IT companies, but those limited resume sizes are too small and they didn't give me opportunities to display.